Tityos: Family

-Tityos was the son of Elara; his father was Zeus.
+Tityos was the son of the mortal princess Elara and the god Zeus.
 He had a daughter named Europa who coupled with Poseidon and gave birth to Euphemus, one of the Argonauts.

 Mythology

 Zeus hid Elara from his wife, Hera, by placing her deep beneath the earth.
 Tityos grew so large that he split his mother's womb, and he was carried to term by Gaia, the Earth.
 Once grown, Tityos attempted to rape Leto at the behest of Hera.
 He was slain by Leto's protective children Artemis and Apollo.
 In some accounts, Tityus was instead slain by the thunderbolt of his father Zeus.
 As punishment, he was stretched out in Tartarus and tortured by two vultures who fed on his liver, which grew back every night.
 This punishment is comparable to that of the Titan Prometheus.

-Jane Ellen Harrison noted that, "To the orthodox worshiper of the Olympians he was the vilest of criminals; as such Homer knew him":
+Jane Ellen Harrison noted that "to the orthodox worshiper of the Olympians he was the vilest of criminals; as such Homer knew him":

-In the early first century, when the geographer Strabo visited Panopeus, he was reminded by the local people that it was the abode of Tityos and recalled the fact that the Phaeacians had carried Rhadamanthys in their boats to visit Tityos, according to Homer.
+In the early first century, when the geographer Strabo visited Panopeus, he was reminded by the local people that it was the abode of Tityos and recalled the fact that the Phaeacians had carried Rhadamanthus in their boats to visit Tityos, according to Homer.
 There on Euboea at the time of Strabo they were still showing a "cave called Elarion from Elara who was mother to Tityos, and a hero-shrine of Tityos, and some kind of honours are mentioned which are paid him."
 It is clear that the local hero-cult had been superseded by the cult of the Olympian gods, an Olympian father provided, and the hero demonized.
 A comparable giant chthonic pre-Olympian of a Titan-like order is Orion.

-The poet Lucretius restyles the figure of Tityos in book III (lines 978–998) of De rerum natura, a demythologized Tityos who is not in the underworld, eternally punished, but here and now, "the prototypical anguished lover", plagued by winged creatures that are not vultures, as E. J. Kenney argues but cupids.
-Virgil responds to Lucretius with a retrospective simile of Tityos in the Aeneid (6.595ff), which compares his torment of desire with the unrest of Dido, whose flame of love is eating her marrow.
+The poet Lucretius, in De rerum natura (Book III, lines 978–998), provides a demythologized Tityos who is "the prototypical anguished lover," eternally punished not in the underworld, but here and now, by a plague not of vultures but of cupids.

+Virgil briefly depicts Tityos' torments in Book VI of his Aeneid.
+Hamilton (1993) suggests that Virgil's description of Tityos' agony and unrest contains a "verbal echo" of the lovesick Dido's unrest in Book IV, indicating that Virgil's Tityos, while "remythologized," remains indebted to Lucretius's.

+Virgil is the first to depict Tityos tormented by a single vulture instead of Homer's two, "perhaps due to contamination with the story of Prometheus."
+Among Roman writers, Horace and Claudian follow Virgil in depicting a singular vulture; Ovid and Seneca vary from work to work; Propertius and Statius depict more than one vulture.

 The traveler Pausanias (2nd century A.D.) reports seeing a painting by Polygnotus at Delphi that depicts Tityos among other figures being tormented in Hades for sacrilege: "Tityos too is in the picture; he is no longer being punished, but has been reduced to nothing by continuous torture, an indistinct and mutilated phantom."